Speaking

 I maintain a professional presence in cultural heritage fields through service, teaching, and research.

-I enjoy speaking on my areas of specialization (theory, rare books and archives, history of the book, services to underserved communities), and can offer either research-focused or practice-focused discussions (or both) that offer a depth of knowledge and implementable ideas.
+I enjoy speaking on my areas of specialization (theory, rare books and archives, history of the book, services to underserved communities), and can offer research- or practice-focused discussions, or both, that offer a depth of knowledge and implementable ideas.